 Are avocados good for you?
 Absolutely positively yes.

 Whether you eat them or juice them, avocados are amazing thanks to their many health benefits.

 Avocados have a type of good fat called monounsaturated fat, which can also be found in other healthy foods, such as almonds, coconut oil, and olive oil.emp

-In a recent study by Pennsylvania State University that was published by the American Heart Association, 45 selected overweight individuals were all put on 3 types of diets.
+In a recent study published by the American Heart Association on the effects of moderate consumption fat, 45 selected overweight individuals were all put on 3 types of diets.

 - One group was put on a low fat diet that allowed them to eat low fat foods (i.e. fruits, salads, low fat and fat free dairy, and meats, etc.)